nicinabox/nicinabox/README.md

 ## License

 Code is MIT.
-Content is copyright Nic Aitch.
+Content is copyright Nic Haynes.